Compare base fares from $2.00 • Per-mile rates from $1.50 • Updated 2026

 The Uber price per mile in San Francisco is $1.55/mile for UberX, with a base fare of $2.20 and a per-minute charge of $0.30/min.
 Lyft's per-mile rate in San Francisco is $1.50/mile with a base fare of $2.00.

 Lyft charges less per mile in San Francisco — ideal for longer trips where the per-mile rate dominates the fare.
-Always compare both apps before booking, since surge pricing can reverse which service is cheaper at any given moment.
+Surge pricing can flip which app wins on any given ride, so compare both before you book.
 For a full national comparison, see our Uber price per mile guide.

 Between 10 AM and noon on weekdays, after the tech shuttle and BART commute peak subsides.